-However, with this character pretending to be a homosexual then falling for the girl was a similar plot to another complicated film romance.
+However, this character pretending to be gay and then falling for the girl was a similar plot to another complicated film romance.
 Here an actor dressing as a woman to get a job, then fell for his co-star who believed he was a woman.
 In that role with Dustin Hoffman.

 Sadly this wasn’t the same twist with Hasselhoff’s character in a TV Movie version of Tootsie.
 But then at 6ft 3, David Hasselhoff in heels would definitely make for a more statuesque lady than the diminutive Hoffman.
 So it’s easy to see which character Hoff would pull off to be Collins’ (Michael) Knight in shining armour.

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 🙂 /10